malramsay64/phd-thesis/00_Introduction/introduction.md

 $$ m = \frac{\d \log(\eta)}{\d T_g/T} \vert_{T=T_g} $$

-which is the slope at the glass transition temperature and has values ranging from $\approx 16$ for strong liquids to 200 for fragile liquids. [@Bohmer1993;@Meenakshisundaram2019] Ortho-terphenyl has a fragility $m=80$. [@Bohmer1993;@Schug1998]
+being the slope at the glass transition temperature and has values ranging from $\approx 16$ for strong liquids to 200 for fragile liquids. [@Bohmer1993;@Meenakshisundaram2019] Ortho-terphenyl has a fragility $m=80$. [@Bohmer1993;@Schug1998]